PhilipKolar/MantelChallenge/README.md

 # Mantel Coding Challenge

-This is my solution for the coding challenge the parse the log file.
+This is my solution for the coding challenge to parse the log file.

 ## How To